UoB-COMSM0110/2024-group-18/README.md

   <img src="Assets_For_ReadMe/oriamforreport.gif" alt="Oiram Game" width="50">
 </div>
 <p>
 Oiram is a single-player, platform-oriented game that integrates Super Mario-style missions and a time-travel feature.
 Our spaceman must navigate obstacles such as explosives and determine the most efficient path through the game.
-Drawing inspiration from Nolan's Tenet, the Tardis object allows for time reversal.
+Drawing inspiration from [Tenet](https://www.imdb.com/title/tt6723592/), the Tardis object allows for time reversal.
 The missions are intricately designed and problem-oriented.
 </p>

 ### How to Play: